Introduction to professional caregiving

 5. Meal preparation and nutrition assistance

-Asking a caregiver to cook and serve food isn’t enough.
-In reality, while many older people lose their appetites and consume fewer calories as they age, the food they consume must be nutritious.
-There’s also the question of whether certain foods would interfere with their prescriptions, or aggravate existing conditions like high blood pressure or diabetes.
-Anyone in charge of grocery shopping, meal planning, and food preparation should consult a nutritionist to ensure that all meals and snacks are in line with your loved one’s care plan.
+Asking a caregiver to prepare and serve food for a client may not be enough.
+In some cases, many older adults lose their appetities as they age and consume less calories.
+However, this just means that the food they do consume must be healthy and nutritious.
+Thereโs also the question of whether certain foods would interfere with their prescriptions, or aggravate existing conditions like high blood pressure or diabetes.

 6. Mobility assistance

 Caregivers play a critical role in helping elderly people move safely, both inside and outside the home.
 This includes critical tasks such as knowing how to correctly transfer someone from a wheelchair to the bathroom and recognizing the indicators of someone being at risk of falling.
-To reduce the risk of injury, proper “transfer” methods (those used to move a patient from one position to another) are required.
-Caregiving may be taxing on the body of the person providing assistance and having the appropriate information can help you avoid making costly mistakes.

 7. Housekeeping and basic upkeep